LouisC-H/iMMPY/README.md

          It includes original experimental images, as well as a set of files already processed and ready to be input to the iMMPY script (Please note that this data is derived from a failed experiment).

-Disclaimer: This is terrible code, and I'm sorry in advance for anyone who might be interested in reading or expanding upon it.